-The American Dietetic Association uses two figures to estimate basic water requirements: a person’s calorie intake or body weight.
-The term “fluid” is used interchangeably with water, so if you see the phrase “fluid intake needs,” you can assume this refers to water, whether it is in the form of actual water, another beverage, or from a food source.
+The Academy of Nutrition and Dietetics uses two figures to estimate basic water requirements: a person's calorie intake or body weight.
+The term "fluid" is used interchangeably with water, so if you see the phrase "fluid intake needs," you can assume this refers to water, whether it is in the form of actual water, another beverage, or from a food source.

 Method 1: Based Upon Calorie Intake

 1 milliliter (ml) of water for every 1 calorie intake